Palestinian expulsion from Lydda and Ramle: Surrender and occupation of Lydda

 The town dignitaries were assembled and after discussion, decided to surrender.
 Lydda's inhabitants were instructed to leave their weapons on the doorsteps to be collected by soldiers but did not do so.
 A curfew for that evening was announced over loudspeakers.
 A delegation of town dignitaries, including Lydda's mayor, left for the police station to prevail upon the Legionnaires there to also surrender.
 They refused and fired upon the party, killing the mayor and wounding several others.
 Despite this, the Israeli 3rd Battalion decided to accept the town's surrender.
 Israeli historian Yoav Gelber writes that the Legionnaires still in the police station were panicking, and had been sending frantic messages to their HQ in Ramallah: "Have you no God in your hearts?
 Don't you feel any compassion?
 Hasten aid!"
 They were about to surrender, but were told by their HQ to wait to be rescued.

-On 12 July, at 11:30 hours, two or three Arab Legion armoured cars entered the city, led by Lt.
-Hamadallah al-Abdullah from the Jordanian 1st Brigade.
-The Arab Legion armoured cars opened fire on the Israeli soldiers combing the Old City, which created the impression that the Jordanians had staged a counterattack.
-The exchange of gunfire led residents and Arab fighters to believe the Legion had arrived in force, and those still armed started firing at the Israelis too.
-Local militia renewed hostilities and an Israeli patrol were set upon by a rioting mob in the market place.
-The Israeli military sustained many casualties, and viewing the renewed resistance as a surrender agreement violation, quickly quelled it, and many civilians died.
-Kadish and Sela write that, according to the 3rd Battalion's commander, Moshe Kelman, the Israelis came under heavy fire from "thousands of weapons from every house, roof and window".
-Morris calls this "nonsense" and argues that only a few dozen townspeople took part in what turned out to be a brief firefight.